 During the Nebraska State Capitol’s 1922-32 construction period, with limited space on site for a power plant, the state took advantage of the University of Nebraska’s 1929 construction of a new coal fired power plant and enlarged the system to handle both facilities.
 The Capitol then relied on steam generated at the University’s 14th and U Street power plant and sent through pipes in a tunnel under 14th street to fill radiators located throughout the building.
 In the 1960’s, the decision was made to upgrade the Capitol’s system to accommodate chilled water provided by the University’s system and cool offices in summer.
 Most of the original radiators were replaced with induction units which pass air over heated or cooled fan coils.
 The 1964 units used the original one pipe supply and one pipe return system; the Capitol could be heated or cooled, but not at the same time.
 The temperature fluctuations of Nebraska‘s spring and autumn seasons mean elected officials and staff in the Capitol spend some time each year too hot or too cold.
 By the mid-1990’s the aging pipes under 14th Street could no longer carry high pressure steam safely.
 A natural gas fired steam generation facility was built near the Capitol rather than replace the pipes coming from the University which continue to carry chilled water to the Capitol.
 The standard life of a HVAC system is 20 – 30 years.
-Considering the Capitol’s system was approaching 60 years of use, the difficulties encountered keeping the system running, and the level of discomfort in the building, the Nebraska Legislature decided in 2014 it was time for a new system.
+Considering the Capitol’s system was approaching 60 years of use, the difficulties encountered keeping the system running, and the level of discomfort in the building, the Nebraska Legislature decided in 2014 it was time for a new system and tasked the Office of the Capitol Commission with a Heating, Ventilation, Air Conditioning Replacement and Window Restoration Project.

 The Office of the Capitol Commission hired consulting architects BVHARCHITECTURE and consulting engineers Alvine Associates to research systems and develop alternatives for the Capitol.
 It was determined a closed loop ground source geothermal system was the most energy efficient and cost effective over the long term.
 Fortunately, the State of Nebraska had just acquired a city block size surface parking lot one block from the Capitol which proved ideal for geothermal well field.
 A two year planning and design phase fine-tuned the system and its installation.
 New fan coil units with the capability for individual office temperature control will be installed in most areas of the Capitol.
 Depending upon the need, the system will pull heat from or put heat into water circulating in a continuous closed loop from the Capitol to the well field.
 During the coldest months the system will be backed up with steam from the state’s natural gas steam plant near the Capitol.